 A. Exhibit a minimum of 40 different leaves (including 20 new specimens) from native Kansas trees.
-The exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas trees, or B. Exhibit a minimum of 20 native Kansas trees showing leaf, twig, and fruit from each species collected.
-Exhibit must include 10 new leaf, twig, and fruit specimens.
+The exhibit can include non-native leaves in addition to the required number of leaf specimens collected from native Kansas

 How a Tree Grows Notebook: Entry may include a project notebook with 10 or more seeds collected with pictures showing a germination study or a mounting of a thin section of the wood cut from the end of a log or top of stump labeled with information such as kind of wood and age of tree when cut or exhibit an illustration of how trees grow.
+Class 1214J by 7-12 yr old member Class 1214S by 13 and older member